Trump orders more Russia-related probe documents to be declassified

 Republican Representative Matt Gaetz praised the directive.
 “These documents will reveal to the American people some of the systemic corruption and bias that took place at the highest levels of the DOJ and FBI, including using the tools of our intelligence community for partisan political ends,” he said.

+A U.S. intelligence official expressed concern that Trump’s move could reveal the identity of intelligence or law enforcement agencies’ confidential sources, making it more difficult to recruit additional sources, regardless of the subject matter.

+“The danger (is that) decisions such as this, especially if they might appear to be politically motivated, suggest that the U.S. Government can’t be trusted to keep its own secrets,” said the official, speaking on condition of anonymity.
+“Some people aren’t likely to risk their lives or their families’ under those conditions.”

-The material involving Page amounts to 412 pages of documents comprising an October 2016 bureau application to the secretive Foreign Intelligence Surveillance Court for a warrant to monitor Page’s communications for three months, and applications to extend the monitoring for three subsequent 90-day periods.
+The material involving Page amounts to 412 pages of documents, comprising an October 2016 bureau application to the secretive Foreign Intelligence Surveillance Court for a warrant to monitor Page’s communications for three months, and applications to extend the monitoring for three subsequent 90-day periods.
 All four applications were approved.

 Parts of the material were first declassified and released by the FBI on July 21.